Schauen Sie sich alle unsere Webinare und Veranstaltungen an!

 6. The Level of Competition

-In a market with high levels of competition, firms will have to be more responsive to changes in consumer demand, leading to more elastic demand.
+In a market with high competition, firms must respond to changes in real-time.
 If they are replaceable with other similar items, the demand will fall as prices rise.
-Hence, companies tend to remain competitive by adjusting their prices after studying their competitors.
+Likewise, you must optimise your product prices to suit customer's willingness to pay.

-On the other hand, in a market with less competition, firms are able to charge higher prices without losing as many customers, thanks to the commodities’ inelastic demand.
+But, in a market with less competition, firms have the upper hand.
+They can charge higher prices without losing as many customers.
+Thanks to the commodities’ inelastic demand.

 7. The Availability of Information

 The availability of information about a good or service is another factor influencing price elasticity of demand.
-When consumers have access to more information about a good or service, they are more likely to make well-informed purchasing decisions, which can lead to more elastic demand.
-We live in a time when countless reviews as well as information on alternatives are a few clicks away.
-As such, it’s more important than ever to capitalise on your online presence and make sure the web works for you rather than against you.
+When consumers have access to more information about a product, they are more likely to make well-informed purchasing decisions, which can lead to more elastic demand.

 How can SYMSON help determine the Price Elasticity of your Products?

 SYMSON is an AI-based pricing tool that helps you manage all your pricing affairs in one platform.
-You can also check the price elasticity level of your products and get a smart price recommendation from SYMSON.
-It analyses the market both in terms of micro and macro factors so your team can focus on higher strategies.
+Here, you can also check the price elasticity level of your products and get an optimal price suggestion.
+It analyses the market both micro and macro factors so your team can focus on higher strategies.
 If there’s a change in the market, SYMSON calculates and suggests a price change when needed.
 Take a closer look at our price elasticity algorithm to know more about how it happens.

 SYMSON provides you with an all-in-one pricing system for elasticity pricing.
 Let’s look at some features and benefits you can enjoy.
 Here are a few configuration options for the price elasticity model: